Babyloniaca (Berossus): Cosmology

 The first book of the Babyloniaca offers a variant (or, perhaps, an interpretation) of the cosmogony of the Enuma Elish.
 This work is not extant but survives in later quotations and epitomes.
 Berossus' account begins with a primeval ocean.
-Unlike in the Enuma Elish, where sea monsters are generated for combat with other gods, in Berossus' account, they emerge by spontaneous generation and are described in a different manner to the 11 monsters of the Enuma Elish, as it expands beyond the purely mythical creatures of that account in a potential case of influence from Greek zoology.
+Unlike in the Enuma Elish, where sea monsters are generated for combat with other gods, in Berossus' account, they emerge by spontaneous generation and are described in a different manner than the 11 monsters of the Enuma Elish, as it expands beyond the purely mythical creatures of that account in a potential case of influence from Greek zoology.
 The fragments of Berossus by Syncellus and the Armenian on his cosmogony are as follows:Syncellus: There was a time, he says, when everything was [darkness and] water and that in it fabulous beings with peculiar forms came to life.
 For men with two wings were born and some with four wings and two faces, having one body and two heads, male and female, and double genitalia, male and female ... [a list of monstrous beings follows].
 Over all these a woman ruled named Omorka.
 This means in Chaldaean Thalatth, in Greek it is translated as ‘Sea’ (Thalassa) ...
 When everything was arranged in this way, Belos rose up and split the woman in two.
 Of one half of her he made earth, of the other half sky; and he destroyed all creatures in her ...
 For when everything was moist, and creatures had come into being in it, this god took off his own head and the other gods mixed the blood that flowed out with earth and formed men.
 For this reason they are intelligent and share in divine wisdom.
 Belos, whom they translate as Zeus, cut the darkness in half and separated earth and sky from each other and ordered the universe.
 The creatures could not endure the power of the light and were destroyed.
 When Belos saw the land empty and barren, he ordered one of the gods to cut off his own head and to mix the blood that flowed out with earth and to form men and wild animals that were capable of enduring the air.
 Belos also completed the stars and the sun and the moon and the five planets.
 Alexander Polyhistor says that Berossus asserts these things in his first book.